 Can I cancel my pet’s policy at any time?

-There aren’t any restrictions on when you can cancel your pet insurance policy; you are free to do so at any time.
-However, whether you are eligible for a refund will depend on your individual circumstances.
+Yes, there are no restrictions on when you can cancel your pet insurance policy; you are free to do so at any time.
+However, whether or not you are eligible for a refund will depend on your individual circumstances.

 What can I do instead of cancelling?